AaltoSciComp/teflon/README.md

-# Teflon: LD_PRELOAD to prevent manipulations of stick bit and groups
+# Teflon: LD_PRELOAD to prevent manipulations of group sticky bit and gid

 This library uses LD_PRELOAD to override the chmod and chown family of functions, so that programs can not: